 My data, my rules! watchOS 7 should let the user export and download the workout data into a CSV.
 It would allow the user to run their analytics if they like and better understand their workout activities.
 After all, it is your data, and you should be allowed to comprehend it the way you want.

-Improved Message Response Suggestions in watchOS 7
+Improved Message Response Suggestions

 Matt’s wife texted him “my head hurts,” and the Apple Watch in its top suggested replies showed ‘Thank you, Thanks, Ok, Yes, No, Talk Later?, Hold on a sec… and BRB (Be right back)!

 A time when Google Duplex is making calls and talking almost like a human with umm, ah sounds, Apple Watch is asking you to reply ‘Thank you’ if your wife is in pain!
 Is it shocking, idiotic, or just poorly built!

 With watchOS 7, your Apple Watch should have the ability to at least understand few basic things like happiness, sadness, pain, excitement in the text message, and offer response suggestions accordingly.

 Ever since the launch of Apple Watch in 2015, kids have been using their pester power to own one.
 However, the price and single-pairing limitations have restricted parents to give Apple Watch to their kids.
 Well, if the price is not the matter, parents can now buy an Apple Watch for their children.

 Apple may allow parents to pair two Apple Watches to their iPhones.
 While they have their Apple Watch paired with iPhone, they can pair their kids’ Apple Watch as well.